 What do I wish people understood about introverts?
 Well…

-They are perfectly fine at home
+Introverts are perfectly fine at home

 In fact, there is nowhere else they would rather be.
 So, don’t feel sorry for someone you think spends a lot of time inside.
-If they’re an introvert, they probably couldn’t be happier to spend some time re-charging at home on their days off, especially if they work in a social environment.
+If they’re an introvert, they probably couldn’t be happier to spend some time re-charging at home on their days off.
+Especially if they work in a social environment.

 I work in retail and have to dish out customer service all day, which is extremely tiring.
-My home is my sanctuary; it’s where I long to go after a hard day, and where I want to stay after a week of work.
+My home is my hygge; it’s where I long to go after a hard day, and where I want to stay after a week of work.

 Forcing someone to be social causes unnecessary anxiety

 This is one of my pet peeves, and one I had to inform my extroverted partner on straight away.
 Perhaps it’s the stubborn side of me that feels this way, but if someone tries to force me into doing something I don’t want to do, especially regarding a social event/situation, I will not be happy with them and I certainly will not agree to go.

 There is a fine line between telling an introvert that you want them with you for their lovely company and harassing them to be there.
 Trying to convince someone to go somewhere when they have turned you down is really unfair.
 All it does is make the person uncomfortable and agree under pressure.

 Even so, introverts like to be invited to stuff even if they don’t intend to go – they will come if they really want to!